rickenator/Vyn/README.md

 ## 3. Language Fundamentals

-In this section we cover the core building blocks of Vyn: its syntax, basic types, and fundamental constructs.
+In this section we cover the core building blocks of Vyn: its syntax, basic types, memory model, and fundamental constructs.
 Most code you write will use these concepts daily.

 ### 3.1 Basic Syntax & Data Types